HCI (Hosken Consolidated Investments) Foundation Bursary South Africa 2021 – 2022

-The JSE listed company (listed as “HCI” since 1973) has investment operations located in various countries, including South Africa, the rest of Africa, Australia, United States of America, United Kingdom and China.
+The JSE listed company (listed as “HCI” since 1973) has investment operations located in various countries, including South Africa, the rest of Africa, Australia, the United States of America, the United Kingdom and China.

 HCI’s corporate social investment branch, known as the HCI Foundation, is aimed at uplifting South Africans to create a positive and sustainable impact in underprivileged communities.

-MORE ABOUT THE BURSARY PROGRAMME – SERVICE CONTRACT & FINAL DECISION
+MORE ABOUT THE HCI BURSARY PROGRAMME – COVERAGE VALUE & SERVICE CONTRACT

-Bursary recipients are NOT required to pay back/ work back the bursary, however, they are expected to engage in community projects (such as tutoring programmes/ mentoring programmes/ volunteering) and reporting back to HCI.
+Bursary recipients are NOT required to pay/ work back the bursary, but they are expected to engage in community projects, take part in tutoring and mentoring programmes, as well as volunteering within their community.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):